U-Next: Reintegration with Usen and original content expansion (2017–2022)

+Simultaneously, U-Next accelerated its in-house intellectual property development.
+In September 2022, the company partnered with Amazon to exclusively distribute audiobook adaptations of U-Next original novels through the Audible platform.
+Building upon its existing original prose fiction, the service officially launched its own original manga label, U-Next Comic, in November 2022, beginning with five debut titles and establishing a framework for regular serialized releases.

-Merger with Paravi
+Merger with Paravi and business scaling (2023)

-On February 17, 2023, U-Next announced its merger with Premium Platform Japan, which operates the subscription video streaming service Paravi with 0.85 million subscribers and is owned by TBS Television and TV Tokyo.
-The merger will take effect on March 31, with U-Next being the surviving company.
-On the same day, U-Next also announced business partnerships with TBS Holdings, TBS Television, and TV Tokyo to establish collaborative content procurement and mass-market promotion.
-Additionally, U-Next entered into business partnerships with Dentsu and Hakuhodo DY Media Partners to utilize the video distribution platform for advertising and other related businesses.
-On March 31, the merger was completed, and the following day, TBS Holdings and Hakuhodo DY Media Partners, acquired U-Next's shares.
+On February 17, 2023, U-Next announced its merger with Premium Platform Japan (PPJ), the operator of the competing subscription video streaming service Paravi.
+At the time, Paravi had 0.85 million subscribers and was operating as a joint venture owned by major broadcasters TBS Television and TV Tokyo.
+The merger took effect on March 31, 2023, with U-Next as the surviving company.
+On the same day, U-Next announced business partnerships with TBS Holdings, TBS Television, and TV Tokyo to establish collaborative content procurement and mass-market promotion, alongside partnerships with Dentsu and Hakuhodo DY Media Partners to utilize the platform for digital advertising.
+The following day, TBS Holdings and Hakuhodo DY Media Partners officially acquired shares in U-Next.

-On March 3, Yasuharu Uno, the President of Usen-Next Holdings, expressed his desire to increase U-Next's subscribers to 10 million and stated that he wants to "surpass Netflix."
-He mentioned that he hopes to reach this goal "in 5 to 10 years."
-He also stated, "Strong companies are those that compete globally.
-We want to cooperate with other domestic players," indicating that the company will explore possibilities for collaboration with other companies in the future.
+During this period of consolidation, U-Next President Yasuharu Uno publicly stated the company's ambition to reach 10 million subscribers and surpass Netflix within five to ten years, noting a willingness to cooperate with other domestic platforms to compete globally.
+Prior to the full service integration, U-Next reported that its paid subscriber base had surpassed 3 million by the end of May 2023.

-On June 29, U-Next announced that it had conducted a third-party allotment of shares to TBS Holdings, raising approximately 24.3 billion yen in funding.
-This resulted in TBS Holdings' ownership stake increasing from 2.25% to 20%, and U-Next became an equity method affiliate company of TBS Holdings.
+The financial and strategic ties between the companies were further solidified on June 29, 2023, when U-Next conducted a third-party allotment of shares to TBS Holdings, raising approximately 24.3 billion yen.
+This investment increased TBS Holdings' ownership stake from 2.25% to 20%, officially making U-Next an equity-method affiliate company of the broadcaster.
+The integration of Paravi into U-Next was completed on June 30, migrating approximately 10,000 drama series and variety programs—including those from TBS and TV Tokyo—onto the U-Next platform.